How to Know if You Are Healthy - Check Here For The Tell Tale Signs

-1. Can You Wake Up Without an Alarm Clock?
+1. Can You Wake Up Without Alarm Clock?

-If you can wake up about the same time every day, without the assistance of an alarm clock, then you are well rested.
+If you can wake up without alarm clock about the same time every day, then you are well rested.

 We all need a good night sleep and be well rested.
-A well-rested body means your internal systems are working effectively.
-This is important to good health.
-Lack of sleep or a good rest is not only physically and mentally tiring during the day but could be a sign of heart disease, overweight problem or even stroke.
+A well-rested body means your internal systems are working right.
+This is important to a good health.
+Lack of sleep or a good rest is not only physically and mentally tiring during the day but can be a sign of heart disease, overweight problem or even stroke.

 (Some people try to make up for the late nights by sleeping longer on weekends.
 This is a wrong strategy for sleep deprivation).

-Keeping your body hydrated is part of being healthy.
-You should be drinking at least eight glasses of water a day.
-You need to drink more if you are working in the sun and sweating, or had been playing sports or doing a workout.
+Keeping your body hydrated is part of staying healthy.
+You must drink at least eight glasses of water a day.
+You need to drink more if you worked in the sun and sweat or played sports or did a workout.

-To know if you are hydrated, check your urine color.
+To know if you are well hydrated, check your urine color.

-The normal urine color of a well-hydrated person will be a pale yellow or straw yellow.
-Any other colors could be due to health issues, medications, drugs or supplements that you are taking.
-Hence, stop taking these medications, drugs or supplements for a few days to recheck your urine color.
+The normal urine color of a well-hydrated person is a pale yellow or straw yellow.
+Any other colors can be due to health issues, medications, drugs or supplements that you are taking.
+Stop taking these medications, drugs or supplements for a few days to recheck your urine color.

-A foamy urine could be due to eating too much protein, more than what your body can absorb.
+A foamy urine means eating too much protein, more than what your body can absorb.
 If you have this on a regular basis, you should see a doctor as it can be an indication of gallbladder or kidney problems.

-Cloudy urine or milky urine could be due to some foods that you had taken or simply balance of your semen that had remained in the urinary tract.
-If this problem persists, it could be urinary tract infection (normally with a burning urination), kidney or gallbladder problem.
+Cloudy urine or milky urine can be due to some foods you ate or the balance of your semen that had remained in the urinary tract.
+If this problem persists, it can lead to urinary tract infection (normally with a burning urination), kidney or gallbladder problem.